Have you ever heard about children who remember their past lives?

-In the last hundred years, many psychiatrists have researched the phenomenon of people remembering the facts from their past lives.
+In the last hundred years, many psychiatrists have researched the phenomenon of people who claimed to remember the facts from their past lives.
 In their studies, they have discovered that most of their subjects were children between the age of 3 and 7.
-Interestingly, most of the children forgot these memories in the same period most of us lose the early childhood memories, around the time we turn 6 or 7 years old.
+Interestingly, most of the children forgot these memories in the same period most of us lose their early childhood memories, around the time we turn 6 or 7 years old.

-So let’s take a look at some of the studies that might prove that past lives and reincarnation are more than just stories from a religious book.
+So let’s take a look at some of the studies that claim that past lives and reincarnation are more than just stories from a religious book.

 Hanan Monsur and Suzanne Ghanem

 Hanan Monsur was born in Lebanon in the 1930s and by the time she was twenty, she married a policeman named Farouk.
 She gave birth to two girls Leila and Galareh.
 During the second pregnancy, Hanan experienced heart problems, but she decided not to listen to the doctors and became pregnant for the third time.
 In 1962, her third child came into the world, this time, a son.

 During this period, she told her husband that she was going to be reincarnated and have lots to say about her previous life.
 A year later, her health condition worsened and she had to go through an operation.
 Hanan flew to Richmond, Virginia, where she died while recovering from the operation.
 Before dying, she tried to make a telephone call to her daughter Leila.
 She never reached her.